Morgan Rielly Game Preview: Maple Leafs vs. Blue Jackets

-Morgan Rielly will be in action when the Toronto Maple Leafs and Columbus Blue Jackets meet at 7:00 PM ET on Saturday, December 23, 2023.
-Considering a wager on Rielly in the Maple Leafs-Blue Jackets matchup?
-Use our stats and information below.
+Morgan Rielly will be among those in action Friday when his Toronto Maple Leafs meet the Columbus Blue Jackets at Nationwide Arena.
+If you're thinking about a bet on Rielly against the Blue Jackets, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.